About concepts of basic ethical orientation understood as "existential environmental philosophy" presented in this site.

 Nature's unity and relation to it is much more complex than to linger in contagiousness created by mass culture and it's movies and stories.

-By loving something, you're effectively killing something, so the answer can't be some grand feeling like love, which should instead be a warning that something's about to be lost.
+By loving something, you're effectively killing something, so the answer can't be some grand (all conquering) feeling like love, which should instead be a warning that something's about to be lost.

 (Some meals looks like meat, and they may be eaten the way too.
 Human mistakes are easily repeated in different forms.)

 See for example Narendra Modi "The green sate of mind"